-Grounding is confusing.
-I think most people who have started learning electronics have asked «What is ground?» at one point or another.
-Are you actually suppose to connect your circuit to the earth?
+When you start learning about circuits, you’re bound to ask “what is ground?” at one point or another.
+Are you actually suppose to connect your circuit into the ground??

 Grounding in electronics

 I got an email from a reader a little while back:

 «The ground symbol keeps appearing at different points in a circuit and I could not understand why a particular place was chosen for grounding.
 What is ground?»

 Grounding something simply means connecting it to ground.